 Glen is represented by Jago Irwin at Independent Talent.

-The third series is currently in production, while the first two series of THE CHELSEA DETECTIVE are available to watch on Acorn TV, ZDF and AMC+.
-A co-production between Acorn, ZDF and BBC Studios, Glen Laker wrote the opening two episodes of season one.
-On series two, he wrote the opening feature-length episode, “The Blue Room”.
-He is currently writing for the third series.
+The first three seasons of THE CHELSEA DETECTIVE are now available to watch on Acorn TV, ZDF and AMC+.
+In the UK, season three comes to U&Drama on May 21st 2025.
+A co-production between Acorn, ZDF and BBC Studios, Glen Laker wrote the opening two feature-length episodes of season one.
+On series two, he wrote the opening episode, “The Blue Room”.
+On series three, he wrote two further episodes: Deadlock and For The Greater Good.

 Adrian Scarborough is Detective Inspector Max Arnold, adapting to life on his ramshackle houseboat, as he and his team tackle criminal cases around the affluent and not-so-affluent parts of Chelsea.
-Series created by Peter Fincham, The Chelsea Detective also stars Sonita Henry as DS Priya Shamsie (season one), Vanessa Emme as DS Layla Walsh (season two), Frances Barber as Olivia Arnold, Sophie Stone as Chief Forensics Officer Ashley Wilton and Anamaria Marinca as Max’s estranged wife Astrid.
-Richard Signy, Darcia Martin and Sarah Esdaile direct, Ella Kelly produces.
+Series created by Peter Fincham, The Chelsea Detective also stars Sonita Henry as DS Priya Shamsie (season one), Vanessa Emme as DS Layla Walsh (season two onwards), Frances Barber as Olivia Arnold, Sophie Stone as Chief Forensics Officer Ashley Wilton and Anamaria Marinca as Max’s estranged wife Astrid.
+Richard Signy, Jenny Darnell, Darcia Martin and Sarah Esdaile direct, Ella Kelly and Peter Fincham exec produce.

 PRIME SUSPECT 1973/TENNISON